Business Company (Company limited by shares)

-The Nevis jurisdiction is a “No-Tax” offshore domicile operated by the small Caribbean island of Nevis within the country of St Kitts and Nevis.
+The Nevis jurisdiction is an offshore domicile operated by the small Caribbean island of Nevis within the country of St Kitts and Nevis.

-Nevis IBCs benefit from a simple and fast registration procedure and a flexible structure.
+Nevis BCs benefit from a simple and fast registration procedure and a flexible structure.

-They can be incorporated with a single shareholder and director, who may be from any nationality, may be the same person and may be a corporation or a natural person.
+They can be incorporated with a single shareholder and director, who may be from any nationality, may be the same person and a corporation or a natural person.

-Unlike other jurisdictions, a Nevis IBC does not have to face mandatory audits, and corporate compliance is minimal.
+Unlike other jurisdictions, a Nevis BC does not have to face mandatory audits, and corporate compliance is minimal.

-Nevis International Business Companies benefit from a strong asset protection legislation.
+Nevis Business Companies benefit from strong asset protection legislation.

-Nevis IBCs are commonly used for asset protection and confidentiality, estate and tax planning, international trade, affiliate marketing, corporate structuring and fund management.
+Nevis BCs are commonly used for asset protection and confidentiality, estate, and tax planning and international trade.

 Country code – KN